PoisotLab/ms_betacov_mapping/README.md

 coevolutionary systems, superimposed in space and filtered by the importance of different subgroups in local host communities.
-For example, the most speciose and cosmopolitan family of bats, the vesper bats (Vespertilionidae), are considered the primary reservoir of merbecoviruses [@Latinne2020OriCro;
+For example, the most speciose and cosmopolitan family of bats, the vesper bats (Vespertilionidae), are considered the primary hosts of the subgenus _Merbecovirus_ (MERS-like viruses) [@Latinne2020OriCro;
-@Ruiz-Aravena2022EcoEvo]; but in the Americas, where merbecoviruses are the only lineage present, they have only been found in other bat taxa.
+@Ruiz-Aravena2022EcoEvo]; but in the Americas, where merbecoviruses are the only lineage present, they have only been found in other bat taxa (e.g., Molossidae, Phyllostomidae) (refs1).
 At the coarsest scale, these heterogeneities are lost, and betacoronavirus biogeography tracks the deep rifts in bat evolutionary history---but within broad regions, the component coevolutionary systems may have very different dynamics.